 Do not post a purchase invoice until you receive the items and know the final cost of the purchase, including any additional charges.
 Otherwise, your inventory value and profit figures may be skewed.

 Items can be type Inventory or Service.
-For more information, see How to: Register New Items.
+For more information, see Register New Items.
 The purchase invoice process is the same for both item types.

 You can fill vendor fields on the purchase invoice in two ways depending on whether the vendor is already registered.